 What is the Outlook?

-There is a below normal probability of releases from the Washington metropolitan area’s back-up water supply reservoirs for the 2014 summer and fall seasons.
-Generally, the use of Jennings Randolph and Little Seneca reservoirs is triggered by low flows brought about by a combination of low summer precipitation and low groundwater levels.
-At present, there is sufficient flow in the Potomac River to meet Washington metropolitan area’s water demands without augmentation from upstream reservoirs.
-Groundwater levels are near or above normal.
-In the event that low-flow conditions do develop, the metro area is well-protected from a water supply shortage because of carefully designed drought-contingency plans.
+There is a below normal probability of releases from the Washington metropolitan area’s back-up water supply reservoirs for the 2014 fall season.
+Generally, the use of Jennings Randolph and Little Seneca reservoirs are triggered by low flows brought about by a combination of low summer precipitation and low groundwater levels.
+It is typical that the probability of releases decreases around this time of year, when evaporative loss and drinking water demands begin to decline due to lower temperatures.
+The Potomac basin has not had much precipitation for the month of September, however most flows are near normal due to precipitation that occurred in the last couple of days.
+Groundwater levels are generally near normal with both above and below normal levels scattered throughout the area.
+Precipitation from a tropical system is not expected in the near term.
+Daily monitoring of Point of Rocks and Little Falls flows began on September 17 and will continue to prepare for the possibility that more serious drought conditions develop in the upcoming weeks.
+At present, there is sufficient flow in the Potomac River to meet the Washington metropolitan area’s water demands without augmentation from upstream reservoirs.
+In the event that low-flow conditions do develop, the metropolitan area is well-protected from a water supply shortage because of carefully designed drought-contingency plans.

 ICPRB’s Low Flow Outlook: